Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

     SSD -. ~7GB/s .-> CPU+RAM
 ```

-<center>Which exposes a very clear bottleneck, the NVMe SSD.</center>
+<center>Which exposes a very clear bottleneck, *the NVMe SSD!*</center>

+!!! tip "*DirectStorage is bottlenecked by the NVMe Read Speed!*"

-And, well, ***in Nx2.0, textures are smaller than in DirectStorage***, why is that?
+and... ***in Nx2.0, the textures are smaller than in DirectStorage***!

-In order to achieve fast decompression, DirectStorage splits data into very small chunks, which are then
-decompressed in parallel by the GPU.
-DirectStorage also uses `GDeflate`, which is less efficient
-than the `ZStandard` codec used in Nx2.0.
-Compression ratios suffer.

-In other words, to decompress the same amount of data, ***DirectStorage needs to read much more data from the SSD than Nx2.0 does***.
+In other words, to decompress the same amount of data, *DirectStorage needs to read much more data from the SSD than Nx2.0 does*.
 And, because, for Gen4.0 drives, [even upper mid range CPUs can decompress fast enough to keep up](#fast-load-times), Nx2.0
 will achieve better load times than DirectStorage.

+!!! question "Why are textures smaller in Nx2.0?"

+    In order to achieve fast decompression, *DirectStorage* splits data into very small chunks, which are then
+    decompressed in parallel by the GPU; which hurts compression ratio.
+DirectStorage also uses `GDeflate`,
+    which is less efficient than the `ZStandard` codec used in Nx2.0.

 !!! tip "That doesn't mean you shouldn't use DirectStorage."

     I just thought it was an interesting comparison.

-    DStorage is likely faster on Gen 5.0 drives for the time being.
-In addition, if
-    you have a use case where you need to dynamically stream in compressed textures
+    If you have a use case where you need to dynamically stream in compressed textures
-    (e.g. new terrain in an open world game), then DirectStorage is the way to go
+    (e.g. load new terrain in an open world game), then DirectStorage is the way to go
     as it relieves CPU load.

 ### 4. **As a Read Only Virtual FileSystem**